RobinRadic/swiftapi/README.md

 ![SwiftApi Logo](https://dev.bukkit.org/media/images/62/892/SwiftApi-256.png "SwiftApi is an Apache Thrift based API for your Bukkit server")

-# I don't have a lot of time to work on this any more - if you have experience with Apache Thrift, please update SwiftApi to the latest RB :)

 An Apache Thrift based API for CraftBukkit Minecraft servers.
 This API allows simple calls to Bukkit methods over the internet using almost any programming language.
 If you're a programmer who wants to create a killer server admin